mgia/lem_in/README.md

 # lem_in : Path-finding algorithm

-### In this project, we implement a path-finding algorithm to guide ants through the ant farm.
+### In this project, we guide ants through the ant farm.
-### The 'ant farm' is an undirected graph, with vertexes as 'rooms' and egdes as 'links'.
+ The 'ant farm' is an undirected graph, with vertexes as 'rooms' and egdes as 'links'.

 ## Solution

 Our solution uses **Breadth-First Search (BFS)** to find the shortest paths from start room to end room.
 We then implement 'flood fill' to push as many ants into the farm as possible.

-On each turn, every any is given a 'map' of the farm, as well as the path it should take.
+On each turn, every ant is given a 'map' of the farm, as well as the path it should take.
 It will then determine whether to move (if the next room is empty), or to wait its turn (if the next room is full).

 ## Input
 The program receives input in the following format: